intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

  * See if the issue you are dealing with qualifies as regression, security issue, or a really severe problem: those are 'issues of high priority' that need special handling in some steps that are about to follow.

- * Make sure it's not the kernel's surroundings that are causing the issue you face.

  * Create a fresh backup and put system repair and restore tools at hand.